International Marine, Lighthouse Tourism & Maritime Heritage Conference

 As we all try to lessen our impact on the environment, whether that’s cycling to your lighthouse destination, leaving wildflowers untouched or taking your rubbish home with you, we’re sure you’ll be glad to know that our wonderful lighthouse partners are taking lots of sustainable steps to make the lighthouses as climate conscious as possible too!

-Summer is a great time to visit or stay at the many Great Lighthouses of Ireland.
-From stunning sunsets glimpsed atop a lighthouse tower, to spotting whales and dolphins splashing about in these coastal waters, an unforgettable trip is most certainly on the cards.
+No matter the season, a visit to or a stay at one of the many Great Lighthouses of Ireland will always be a memorable one.
+From stunning panoramas enjoyed atop a lighthouse tower, to spotting whales and dolphins splashing about in these coastal waters, an unforgettable trip is most certainly on the cards.

 Have a look at some of the sustainable actions our lighthouses have been taking and make sure to be a guardian for our coastal environment during your own lighthouse visit too.